Test Optional Colleges: Everything You Need to Know

 • Colorado College: Requires one quantitative test, one verbal test, and one additional exam, which can be AP, IB, TOEFL, or SAT/ACT.

-This flexibility benefits students who may have stronger performance in subject-specific or international exams than in general SAT or ACT testing.
+This flexibility benefits students who may perform better on subject-specific or international exams than on the general SAT or ACT.

 When Should You Submit Test Scores?